 - Eat a healthy diet.
 Choose vegetables, fruits, whole grains, high-fiber foods and lean sources of protein, such as fish.
 Limit foods high in saturated and trans fats, and foods with added sugar and sodium.

 - Maintain a healthy weight.
 Losing excess pounds — and keeping them off — can lower your risk of heart disease as well as various types of cancer.

 - Limit alcohol.
 If you choose to drink alcohol, do so only in moderation.
-That means up to two drinks a day for men age 65 and younger and one drink a day for men older than age 65.
+That means up to two drinks a day if you are age 65 or younger and one drink a day if you are older than age 65.
 Examples of one drink include 12 fluid ounces (355 milliliters) of beer, 5 fluid ounces (148 milliliters) of wine or 1.5 fluid ounces (44 milliliters) of standard 80-proof liquor.
 The risk of various types of cancer, such as liver cancer, appears to increase with the amount of alcohol you drink and the length of time you've been drinking regularly.
 Too much alcohol can also raise your blood pressure and increase your risk of heart attack and stroke.

 - Manage stress.
 If you feel constantly on edge or under pressure, your lifestyle habits may suffer — and so might your immune system.
 Take steps to reduce stress — or learn to deal with stress in healthy ways.

 Stop avoiding the doctor

 Don't wait to visit the doctor until something is seriously wrong.
 Your doctor can be your best ally for maintaining health and preventing disease.
 Follow your doctor's treatment recommendations if you have health issues, such as high cholesterol, high blood pressure or diabetes.
 Also, ask your doctor about when to have preventive care such as cancer screenings, vaccinations and other health evaluations.